 In the last 20-years of transitioning spirits into the afterlife, I have found that souls who get stuck fall into several basic categories.
-I also found that many of us possess a few of these characteristics even now, but it is generally those in the extreme when they pass who are stuck for a while – and sometimes until someone helps them over.
+It's also true that many of us possess a few of these characteristics even now, but it is generally those - in the extreme when they pass - who remain stuck until someone helps them over.

 In this series of two blog posts, those reasons will be explored – some which we can try to prevent in this lifetime and others over which we will have little control now or later.

 In part 1 of 2 we will explore the categories that could be preventable and what a corrective option would look like for each: